 NERT ID Expired?

 NERT certification is good for two years from the date of your training.
 You can renew your NERT training/ID at any NERT training location.
 Attend the 5th session (covering NERT response) and the 6th and final hands on session that includes a review of the take home exam.
-If your certification has been expired for more than three years, this indicates that it has been 5 years since you were trained in NERT.
+If your certification has been expired for more than one year, this indicates that it has been 3 years since you were trained in NERT.
 There is a grace period of up to 3 months to allow you time to recertify with just the 5th and 6th sessions.
 After this time you must take the full course to recertify once your training has expired.
 Go to the SCHEDULE to find a location.
 Click "Enroll" next to the class of your choice to sign up for a RECERT ticket for the class.
 If the class is full you may add your name to the waitlist.
 You should also sign up for a location with available RECERT spaces.

 If you don't see a class that fits your schedule, please check back.
 The schedule is updated whenever a new class is confirmed.